-The Food Bank is committed to making sure all of our neighbors have access to enough food during the COVID-19 (coronavirus) crisis.
+The Food Bank is committed to making sure all of our neighbors have access to enough food.
 There are many ways to get help with food.
 Below are some options.

 1. Sign up for SNAP (food stamps).
 SNAP was designed to help individuals and families make ends meet by providing money to purchase groceries.
 We’re here to help you through the application process.
 Income guidelines for this program are located below.
-Fill out the SNAP Referral Form on our website, give us a call at 1-833-822-SNAP (7627) or text SNAPPA to 555-888.
+Fill out the SNAP Referral Form on our website, give us a call at 1-833-822-SNAP (7627) or text SNAP to 412-435-4446.

 3. Children can get free meals from schools and other community programs.
-Many schools are giving grab and go meals to children who qualify for free and reduced price school meals.
-A map and list of opportunities is available on our website.
+Many schools are giving grab and go meals to children who qualify for free and reduced-price school meals.

 Please note: Due to logistics and observation of Federal, State and Local COVID-19 mitigation regulations that limit crowd sizes and recommend social distancing, all Food Bank managed direct distribution program will now operate as drive-up events with people staying in their cars to limit person-to-person contact.